goodbuddyo/flaskAuthentication01/README.md

 Internal Server Error
 The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or there is an error in the application.

+20231128
+going to pause this project to see if Django offers a simpler email/authentication option